Table of contents

 Is it safe?

-Our experience so far traveling the U.S and parts of the world have been super positive.
+Our experience so far traveling the U.S and Baja, Mexico have been super positive.
 We follow common sense precautions and heightened awareness but find the overwhelming majority of people in the world are like us: friendly, curious, proud of their homes and just trying to get through the day.

 What about your son’s education?